OneSpan (OSPN)

 AI Analysis | Feedback

-Victor Limongelli, President and Chief Executive Officer
+Victor Limongelli, Chief Executive Officer

 Jorge Martell, Chief Financial Officer